satycool16/spring-boot-rest-example/README.md

-# Spring Boot "Microservice" Example Project
+# Spring Boot "Microservice" Example Project [Building using docker]

 This is a sample Java / Maven / Spring Boot application that can be used as a starter for creating a microservice complete with built-in health check, metrics and much more.
 I hope it helps you.